EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: Introduction

-A complementary line of work employs VLMs as interpretable evaluators—for example, VIEScore \cite{ku2023viescore}, HQ-Edit \cite{hui2024hqedit}, and Complex-Edit \cite{yang2025complexedit}—and queries VLMs about specific aspects of an edit.
+A complementary line of work employs zero-shot VLMs as interpretable evaluators (e.g., VIEScore \cite{ku2023viescore}, GEdit-Bench \cite{liu2025step1x}, I$^2$EBench \cite{ma2024i2ebench}, HQ-Edit \cite{hui2024hqedit}, Complex-Edit \cite{yang2025complexedit}, and ImgEdit \cite{ye2025imgedit}) and queries VLMs about specific aspects of an edit.
 While VLMs offer holistic, language-mediated judgments, they remain insufficient for precise editing assessment for several reasons.
 First, for instruction-following evaluation, they are notoriously poor at spatial reasoning \cite{zhang2025dospatial, chen2024spatialvlm, chang2025skews} and are prone to object hallucinations in existence, category, attributes, and relations \cite{bai2024hallucination}.
 These issues together undermine their ability to assess common object-related edit instructions.
 Second, they have limited sensitivity to pixel-level changes and frequently miss subtle, localized modifications \cite{vo2025visionbiased} (e.g., fine structures, small attribute shifts, etc.), which are crucial for evaluating content consistency.
 Third, since they are predominantly pretrained on natural images rather than synthetic generations, their priors are miscalibrated for artifacts and aesthetics, leading to failures in detecting common generative defects (e.g., extra fingers) and in modeling perceptual “naturalness” \cite{richhf, xu2023imagereward, hpsv3}, which humans are sensitive to.
 Consequently, VLM-only scoring lacks the precision and reliability required for fine-grained evaluation across instruction following, content consistency, and visual quality.
+However, we find recently open-source state-of-the-art editing models (e.g., Qwen-Image-Edit \cite{wu2025qwenimagetechnicalreport}, Step1X-Edit \cite{liu2025step1x}, Bagel\cite{deng2025bagel}) \textit{solely} rely on VLMs for evaluation.